 Hannes Leroy is an associate professor at RSM, and academic director of the Erasmus Centre for Leadership.
 His expertise is in authentic and inclusive leadership, and how to develop it.
 His talent is facilitating personal development by bringing people out of their comfort zones.
 He has published research on effective leadership in organisations, particularly on how to develop leaders.
 A particular interest is authenticity and the development of authentic leadership, a leadership style that is anchored in the unique identity of each leader.
 He taught at Johnson School of Business, Cornell University, and has a PhD in applied economics and organisational leadership from the University of Leuven in Belgium.

-Maurice Jansen is a senior researcher, lecturer and business developer.
-At the Erasmus Centre for Urban Port and Transport Economics, Maurice researches how ports and port-cities can be developed sustainably with economic and societal values in mind.
+Urban Port and Transport Economics, Maurice researches how ports and port-cities can be developed sustainably with economic and societal values in mind.
 He develops and provides education that teaches port, supply chain and transport professionals how to deal with wicked problems such as zero waste, carbon neutrality and digitization.
 Previously, he directed the MSc Shipping and Transport at the Netherlands Maritime University of Applied Sciences.
 He was also supply chain solutions developer at freight forwarding company UTi Worldwide, and transport consultant at KPMG Consulting.

 Global trends such as changes in international trade, energy transition & digitization require innovative solutions on how to make ports and organizations ready for the future.
 These challenges require staff with a deeper and more understanding of the complex dynamics of the port industry.
 Rotterdam is one of world’s leading maritime capitals.
 The port of Rotterdam is internationally often seen as one of the best practices for efficient and sustainable port development and socially responsible port management.
 The knowledge and expertise captured in Rotterdam’s port ecosystem is highly valuable for (future) experts and leaders in the (international) port industry.